-4. Member-borne charges and transaction costs
+Member-borne charges and transaction costs

-The Trustee is required to set out the on-going charges incurred by members during the period covered by this Statement, which are annual fund management charges plus additional fund expenses, such as custody costs, but excluding transaction costs; this is also known as the total expense ratio ("TER").
-The TER is paid by the members and is reflected in the unit price of the funds.
+The Trustee is required to set out the on-going charges incurred by members during the period covered by this Statement, which are annual fund management charges plus additional fund expenses, such as custody costs, but excluding transaction costs.
+The aggregate of these charges, expenses and applicable costs, (which are referred to as the total expenses), expressed as a ratio to the average value of funds under management is known as the total expense ratio ("TER").
+Expenses in the TER are paid by members and are reflected in the unit prices of the funds.